vanitoz/nyc_mhtn_ds_Project_3/README.md

 ## Modeling

 Using Scikit-learn and IMBlearn packages 6 classification models were created :
-- Logerithmic Regression.
+- Logistic Regression.
-- Logerithmic Regression with SMOTE.
+- Logistic Regression with SMOTE.
 - Decession Tree.
 - Decession Tree with SMOTE.
 - Random Forest.